 After unpacking you will again come face to face with a hexadecimal string.
 Convert this string just like before.

+In cookies, I found an encoded URI that means it’s a part of a link.
 From here copy the link and open it in the browser.

 Now when I opened it there was an error.
 Then I explored a d bit and remembered that there was a mulder.fbi so I added that to the link.

 After adding mulder.fbi to the link it asked me to download a file.
 Save it.